huaminghuangtw/Evergreen-Lists/⌨️ Keyboard Hotkey/⌨️ Keyboard Hotkey.md

 | <kbd>Shift</kbd> + <kbd>.</kbd> | Increase playback speed |
 | <kbd>T</kbd> | Toggle theater mode |

-[^1]: When editing a reminder (e.g., you’ve clicked into it to change the text), `Cmd` + `Enter` will end editing — it finalizes your changes and exits the editing mode (kind of feels like “selecting” or saving the text).
+[^1]: When editing a reminder (e.g., you've clicked into it to change the text), `Cmd` + `Enter` will end editing — it finalizes your changes and exits the editing mode (kind of feels like “selecting” or saving the text).
-[^2]: When not editing (e.g., you’re just navigating or viewing reminders), `Cmd` + `Enter` will select all text and enter the editing mode.
+[^2]: When not editing (e.g., you're just navigating or viewing reminders), `Cmd` + `Enter` will select all text and enter the editing mode.
 [^3]: Bonus: Install the “[Multiple Cursor Case Preserve](https://marketplace.visualstudio.com/items?itemName=Cardinal90.multi-cursor-case-preserve)” extension for Visual Studio Code.
-It ensures that when you’re editing text with multiple cursors, the case formatting—such as camelCase, UPPERCASE, or lowercase—is preserved.
+It ensures that when you're editing text with multiple cursors, the case formatting—such as camelCase, UPPERCASE, or lowercase—is preserved.
 This is particularly useful when you need to rename variables or terms consistently without disrupting their original casing.
 [^4]: Windows: File Explorer
 [^5]: Apple: Finder
 [^6]: Note that `Ctrl` + `Tab` might follow **recently used order** depending on browser settings, while `Opt` + `Cmd` + `[Right-Arrow]` always moves tabs in **linear/sequential order**.